We are

 By Greater Oregon Behavioral Health, Inc.

-During 2024, LatinX Recovery Center Inc. was awarded $40,000 dollars because of 2 grant processes awarded by the Oregon Community Foundation & Greater Oregon Behavioral Health, Inc.
+During 2024 & 2025, LatinX Recovery Center Inc. was awarded $105,200 dollars because of 4 grant processes awarded by the Oregon Community Foundation, Greater Oregon Behavioral Health, Inc, The Roundhouse Foundation, and Eastern Oregon Coordinated Care Organization (EOCCO).

 Where the mission and objectives of both proposals was to use the funding obtained to carry out continuing education training and professional development of the behavioral force.